 Londonderry Village is an outreach ministry of the Church of the Brethren and is committed to providing quality housing, healthcare and supportive services in an attitude of love and servanthood.

-The Home will act and manage within Christian values of conduct and belief.
+The Village will act and manage within Christian values of conduct and belief.

 The value of each individual will be reflected at all times through honesty, fairness, respect for and service towards residents, families, employees, visitors, guests, co-workers and volunteers.

-The Home ministers to the individual physical, emotional, social and spiritual needs of those under its care.
+The Village ministers to the individual physical, emotional, social and spiritual needs of those under its care.

-Cooperation and communication are integral components contributing to the Home’s Mission.
+Cooperation and communication are integral components contributing to the Village’s Mission.
 Teamwork is the foundation for success.

-Each staff member is an important contributor to the Home’s goal fo providing the highest quality of services and care.
+Each staff member is an important contributor to Village’s goal for providing the highest quality of services and care.

-The Home will reflect its attitude of servanthood through its programs, facilities and financial stewardship.
+The Village will reflect its attitude of servanthood through its programs, facilities and financial stewardship.

-Monitoring of the Home’s services and operations is an ongoing process in order to maintain quality services and fiscal integrity.
+Monitoring of the Village’s services and operations is an ongoing process in order to maintain quality services and fiscal integrity.

 Londonderry Village has a long tradition of providing healthcare services to older adults in a way that demonstrates Christian love and compassion.
 We strive to follow our faith-based heritage of ethical and moral decision making in the care we provide.
 This heritage enables us to share our values with the elders we serve.